-Take a look inside 7 images
+Take a look inside 6 images

 Pros: Tons of free templates plus great guidance can help anyone design beautiful images and infographics.

-Canva is a graphic design tool for the web, Android, iOS, and Chrome.
+Canva is a graphic design tool for the web, Android, iOS, Mac, and Windows.
 Users create an account (with an email address or by linking their Google or Facebook account) and then follow a tutorial that shows them how to get started and how to use the tool's many features.
 Users can upload their own images and create their own layouts or choose from a selection of thousands of built-in images and design templates (some of which are available for in-app purchase).
 Features abound: You can adjust brightness and contrast, resize images, overlay images with text and colors, and more.
 Once users have finished creating, their designs are automatically saved to the cloud and are accessible from the user's homepage in the app or on the website.
 Users can then export their creations via email, as Facebook posts, or via Twitter, and they can download their images in JPEG, PNG, or PDF format.
 You'll need a stable internet connection to use Canva successfully.